 - Keep up with the store changes and updates.
 The websites where you have accounts will sometimes go through changes.
 It is very important to not “Set it and forget it”.
 Zazzle usually adds new products every week, and if you don’t keep up you can get overwhelmed if you want to start adding new products to your store.
 They will also make layout changes which can affect your store and sometimes the products themselves.

-- Use keywords and descriptions.
+- Use unique titles, keywords and descriptions.
 This is the single most important thing you can do to get sales.
-All stores use keywords and descriptions in their search.
+All stores use titles, keywords and descriptions in their search.
 If your product is properly labeled, it will be found.
-Conversely, if you do not use keywords properly, your product will be difficult or impossible to find in the search results.
+Conversely, if you do not use keywords properly ,or at all, your product will be difficult or impossible to find in the search results.
 Many places will set a limit as to how many keywords you can use.
-Use up to the maximum if you can.
-Let’s use my “Grey Wolf Portrait” as an example.
-Label the subject of your art (wolf), the style (realistic, portrait), the materials used (drawing, pastels), use multiple variations of the same word (both singular and plural of the same word), alternative description words (Canis lupus, canine, wild, wildlife, animals), descriptions (grey, gray, timber) what the subject is doing or the focus (portrait, head, face) any distinct colors (grey, gray, brown, white, black), etc. Rank your keywords by importance, so if you are limited you know which ones to keep.
+Use up to the maximum if you can, but prioritize the most important ones first.
+Keywords should include the subject, style, media, multiple variations of the same word (both singular and plural of the same word), alternative description words (wolf and wild dog), descriptors such as color, and what the subject is doing or the focus (portrait, landscape, still life).
+Rank your keywords by importance, so if you are limited you know which ones to keep.
 A good description is important too, as this is also used in the search not only by the POD site, but also by search engines.
 Be as detailed and descriptive as possible; even tell a little story if you like.
 And last but not least, give each and every design a unique title.
 Do not title every piece you do “Untitled”, or use the same name for all of your works.
 This is confusing, and also will make it much harder to find your specific design in the search results.

 - Social Media.
 This is another important part.
 POD sites do a good job marketing themselves, but they usually do not promote individual designers.
 That is your job.
 Join Facebook groups, post your products in a Twitter feed, sent links to your friends and family members.
 You don’t have to spend a ton of time on this, but it is good to promote yourself.